vtexdocs/help-center-content/docs/announcements/en/vtex-will-only-give-support-to-tls-1-2.md

 author: authors_24
 slug: vtex-will-only-give-support-to-tls-1-2
 legacySlug: vtex-will-only-give-support-to-tls-1-2
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: As of June 30th, TLS previous versions and all SSL versions will be deprecated.
+announcementSynopsisEN: 'As of June 30th, TLS previous versions and all SSL versions will be deprecated.'
 ---

 As part of our constant improvement, we will only give support to integrations using the __TLS 1.2 protocol__.
 As of __June 30th__, TLS previous versions and all SSL versions will be deprecated.
 Those changes are PCI DDS compliant and are necessary to keep the platform secure.